pyvivid/K8S-References/04_01_Networking-Basics.md

 red
 blue
 ```
-TO view the link interfaces of a node, we can use the ```# ip link command```.
+To view the link interfaces of a node, we can use the ```# ip link``` command.
 Like wise, if I wanted to see the interface created by a network namespace, we can use:<br>
 ```
 # ip netns exec red ip link
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc state UNKNOWN mode DEFAULT group default qlen 1000 link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00
 ```
 What we see from above is that a loopback address of the network namespace is visible, however we cannot see the eth0 interface on the host.<br>
-So with namespaces, we have successfully prevented the container from seeing the host interface.<br>
+So with namespaces, we have successfully isolated and **prevented the container from seeing the host interface**.<br>
 Same is the case with the ARP and routing table.
 When running the ARP within the main host:<br>
 ```
 # arp